sallywuhoo/sallywuhoo/README.md

 ## Hello and welcome to my Github portfolio! 👋

-I'm working on compiling all my data analytics projects (personal and academic) I've worked on to this Github portfolio.
-I've recently completed my Masters in Business Analytics with a concentration in Data Analytics and am looking to pursue a career working with data.
+💼 Currently compiling all my data analytics projects (personal and academic) to Github.
+I recently completed my Masters in Business Analytics with a concentration in Data Analytics and am looking to pursue a career working with data.

+💻 Languages I'm familiar with:
+- Python (Pandas, NumPy, NLTK, Scikit-Learn, Matplotlib/Seaborn/Plotly)
+- SQL
+- R

+🌱 Courses I've taken in my graduate studies:
+- CIS 9665 Applied Natural Language Processing
+- CIS 9660 Data Mining
+- CIS 9440 Data Warehousing and Analytics
+- CIS 9655 Data Visualization
+- CIS 9340 Principles of Database Management

+🌟 Passionate about turning data into actionable insights and making data-driven decisions

 <!--
 **sallywuhoo/sallywuhoo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.